← Back to Community

 Total time: 88:42.
 Goal was 90:00.
 He came in 1:18 under his goal.

-The pace held remarkably well across the runs (only 36 seconds of drift from the first to the last 1K), which is unusual for first-timers and suggests the running base was strong.
-The losses came on the sled push and the sandbag lunges, both of which were the stations he had identified as weakest in the week 8 simulation.
+The pace held remarkably well across the runs (only 36 seconds of drift from the first to the last 1K), which is unusual for first-timers and tells you the running base we spent twelve weeks rebuilding actually held.
+The losses came on the sled push and the sandbag lunges, the two stations he had flagged as weakest in the week 8 simulation.
+The race did not surprise us.
+It confirmed the homework.

 The wall ball finisher hurt as expected.
 Everyone says it.
 Now he knows.